This post may include affiliate links.

 We start to really question who we are right now and whether we can ever be that type of person.
 It’s a tough process.

-One way that’s really worked for me to get out of that “can I” & “should I” goal setting loop is to set 1 simple for each area I want to change.
+One of the self care ideas that’s really worked for me to get out of that “can I” & “should I” goal setting loop is to set 1 simple for each area I want to change.

 For example, I was focused on my eating habits.
 But cutting everything out and going cold turkey isn’t my thing.
 I struggled.